Ravens vs. Steelers staff picks for Week 5

-Here’s how The Baltimore Sun sports staff views the outcome of Sunday’s Week 5 game between the Ravens (3-1) and the Steelers (2-2) at Acrisure Stadium in Pittsburgh.
+Here’s how The Baltimore Sun sports staff views the outcome of Sunday’s Week 6 game between the Ravens (3-2) and the Titans (2-3) at Tottenham Hotspur Stadium in London.

 Brian Wacker, reporter